healingdrawing/task-localhost/README.md

 Upload and delete files functionality is not a part of the static site, so it is implemented separately, universally for all sites, and hardcoded into the `runme` file.
 The `settings` file allows to control accessibility of the `/uploads` page for each server settings, using methods `GET`, `POST`, `DELETE`, to download, upload, delete permissions respectively.
 - default `settings` file configuration, implements two different sites, with possibility to test the `redirect.html` page accessibility, depends on allowed methods.
+- to keep the flow more stable, the body of the request will be ignored, if the headers of not chunked request does not include the `Content-Length` header.
+Lot of clients automatically add this header, so it is not a problem.

 ### Customization:

+- the reading timeout is hardcoded, to prevent any extra activity/experiments.
+To change it, discover the run function of the `localhost/src/server/flow.rs` file.
+- the DEBUG boolean flag is hardcoded, to prevent any extra activity/experiments.
+To change it, discover the the `localhost/src/debug.rs` file.
+To use debug mode properly, you need increase the reading timeout, because debug implements the async sleep functionality, to monitor the flow of the server.
 - to use the executable separately from the project(not recommended), you need to keep in one folder:
 - - the executable file `runme`.
 - - the `static` folder, includes the sites files.